KaranamVijayKumar/map-reduce-fab-four/README.md

 ![Max-Min-of-Total-Reviews](./images-results/Max-Min-Reviews.PNG)

-## Citations
+## Data & Citations

 The data was scraped from Booking.com.
+The data is a good source to apply map reduce concepts.
 All data in the file is publicly available to everyone already.
 Data is originally owned by Booking.com.
 Data set is taken from Kaggle website.
 Link to it is provided below :

 - <https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe>